Living in Indonesia, A Site for Expatriates

 • Use topical insect repellent (30-35% DEET), especially from dusk to dawn.

-• Wear long-sleeved, permethrin-coated clothing if not permethrin-allergic; spray under beds, chairs, tables, and along walls.
+• Wear long-sleeved, permethrin-coated clothing if not permethrin-allergic and spray repellent under beds, chairs, tables, and along walls.

 • Sleep under fine-nylon netting impregnated with permethrin.